Scottish Castles: The Best of Scotland’s Castles

 Built in the 13th century, Dirleton Castle has remained remarkably intact considering it’s age.
 Nestled between Edinburgh and North Berwick, the castle is in a strategically important location which has made it the target of several sieges since it was built, swapping hands frequently.
 The castle might be a reflection of battle and conflict, but the surrounding gardens give no impression of this.
 They’re incredibly well kept and are fantastic to wonder around.

-There is a dovecot within the castle (for holding pigeons) which is considered to be one of Scotland’s best preserved examples, and is home to over 1,000 nesting holes.
+There is a dovecot within the castle (for holding pigeons) which is considered to be one of the best preserved Scottish castles, and is home to over 1,000 nesting holes.
 The castle is very convenient for visitors with disabilities, as it has wheelchair access and is located very close to the main road (which is flat and runs through the centre of Dirleton).

 North Berwick, East Lothian